Home > Winter > Skiing

 Warmth & Insulation

-Though many brands create great results with their own synthetic insulation, PrimaLoft remains the gold standard of synthetic insulation.
+Though many brands create great results with their own synthetic insulation, PrimaLoft remains the gold standard.
 As always, trying on gloves is the best way to assess warmth and overall comfort.

 woman pulling up vent on ski pants while wearing gauntlet ski gloves